doug-101/remoTree/assets/help/features.md

   commands.
 * Includes a basic editor for text files.
 * Includes a basic command line shell on the remote system.
-* Can easily create public/private key pairs with or without a passphrase to control access without using system passwords.
+* Can easily create public/private key pairs (optionally with a passphrase) to control access without using system passwords.